 Homemade Lemon Bars are a crowd-pleasing dessert and perfect for sharing!
 This easy lemon bar recipe is bright, tart-sweet and perfectly balanced with a crisp shortbread crust.
-They’re a quick recipe to bake, too, and are ready in less than an hour!
+They’re quick to bake and ready in less than an hour!
 Makes 18 bars.

 Today’s the day—it’s Freaky Friday Spring 2021!
 And I’m thrilled to be sharing a recipe from my friend, Chrissie from Off the Eaten Path.

-Fun fact: Chrissie and I met through our mutual friend, Susannah, and got to hang out in person at Susannah’s wedding.
+Fun fact: Chrissie and I met through our mutual friend, Susannah, and hung out at Susannah’s wedding.
 Once the reception was over, we hiked with friends over to a speakeasy and chatted the entire walk there.

 Or maybe I should go in a different direction and make dessert?